firasm/mds_tableau_workshop/tableau_workshop.md

 ## Maps

-Remember how difficult it can be to make maps using leaflet, python and R. Well get ready where Tableau Shines.
+Remember how time consuming it can be to make maps using leaflet, python and R?
+Well, get ready to see where Tableau Shines.

 ### Step by Step Instructions
 1. Drag `Longitude` to the "**Columns**" toolbar.